kontent-ai/delivery-sdk-net/README.md

 );
 ```

-### Pagination
+### Paging navigation

-If you need to build a paging navigation for your items, you might need to retrieve the total number of items matching the search criteria.
-This can be achieved by adding `IncludeTotalCountParameter` to the request parameters.
-With the parameter included the `Pagination` section of the multiple content items response will contain `TotalCount` property.
-The parameter can also be configured globally by calling method `IncludeTotalCount()` on `IDeliveryOptionsBuilder`.
-This results in adding `IncludeTotalCountParameter` automatically to each request.
+To display a paging navigation you need to retrieve the total number of items matching the search criteria.
+This can be achieved by adding the `IncludeTotalCountParameter` to the request parameters.
+With this parameter the item listing responses will contain the total number of items in the `Pagination.TotalCount` property.
+This behavior can also be enabled globally by calling the `IDeliveryOptionsBuilder.IncludeTotalCount` method.
+Please note that response times might increase slightly.

 ```csharp
 // Retrieves the second page of items including total number of items matching the search criteria